mr-cade/readme-generator/generatedREADME.md

-# boobs
+# boobies
 ## Description
-boobies
+boobies are great

-## Instructions
+## Instructions for boobies
-* Installation: big boobies
+* Installation: look at the boobies
-* Usage: big big DDD boobies
+* Usage: feel the boobies

-## License
+## License for boobies
-booger
+Copyleft

 ## Contribution Guidelines
-boogers
+contribute here

 ## Testing Details
-booger
+test here

 ## For Questions
-Please contact me at skierman
+Please contact me via email at cade@me.com
 View source code on my github at cade